web1221/National_State_Park_API/README.md

 # _National and State Park API_

-#### **Mario's Super Store is an independent project for Epicodus, 01/17/20**
+#### **State and National Park API is an independent project for Epicodus, 01/17/20**

 #### By _**Angela Weber**_

 ## Description
-  _This application was created to demonstrate concepts of creating an API on rails.
+  _This application was created to demonstrate concepts of creating an API on Rails.
 The application allows the user to get a list of Park names, and whether it is a State or National Park.
 The API also allows you to add, update, and delete parks from the API._

 ## Setup/Installation Requirements